 When I got there Junior found me and asked if I was the “taco” that was traveling with Kendall.
 I told him I was and that Kendall would be there any minute.
 Sure enough right after I said that his plane landed and we were off like a herd of turtles to Burrell Boom.

-In addition to taxi rides, Junior does mainland tours and based on time spent with him, I would definitely recommend him as great Belize City and Mainland go to guy.
-Not only was he fun to hang out with he was informative and told me a 3rd tidbit about Johnny cakes.
-Apparently back in the day “journey cakes” were made for dipping, they were much harder then because they were made without yeast, making them sturdier for travel.
+In addition to taxi rides, Junior does mainland tours and based on time spent with him, I would definitely recommend him as great Belize City and Mainland go-to guy.
+Not only was he fun to hang out with he was informative and told me a third tidbit about Johnny cakes.
+Apparently back in the day “journey cakes” were made for dipping.
+They were much harder then because they were made without yeast, making them sturdier for travel.